unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 Table SO1-VT.T1 is a spatial table and therefore should ideally be completed with the support of the Geographic Information System (GIS) tools available in PRAIS 4.
 The PRAIS 4 spatial data viewer enables Parties to delineate the location and extent of their subnational targets, thereby making them spatially explicit, or to upload an existing spatial file (in vector format) of the target areas.
 While this is an additional and optional element, it is recommended since such location-based information strengthens spatial approaches to sustainable land management and helps integrate responses to land degradation at the landscape scale, strengthen monitoring and reporting efforts and inform future prioritization of investments for implementation activities.

 For example during the 2022 reporting, Bhutan declared one of its LDN targets as the implementation of sustainable land management (SLM) in an area of 35 Km2.
-Polygons representing the three administrative units concerned were uploaded to PRAIS and are also included in Bhutan´s [LDN DSS](https://wocatapps.users.earthengine.app/view/dss-bhutan).
+Polygons representing the three administrative units concerned were uploaded to PRAIS and are also included in Bhutan's [LDN DSS](https://wocatapps.users.earthengine.app/view/dss-bhutan).
 Türkiye has also implemented [a LDN DSS](https://projectgeffao.users.earthengine.app/view/ldn-turkey).
-For example in one microbasin in the east of the country 34 % of the croplands showed declining land productivity trends, indicating ongoing degradation processes.
+For example in one microbasin in the east of the country 34% of the croplands showed declining land productivity trends, indicating ongoing degradation processes.
 To counterbalance anticipated losses of natural capital, different cropland parcels were prioritized within the micro basin to implement SLM practices to reverse, reduce and avoid land degradation.
 For example, in 44 ha, crop rotation with certified chickpeas and wheat was introduced.
 This and other mapped areas were uploaded as spatially explicit voluntary targets to PRAIS 4 during the reporting process.

 Additional information not included in the table may be reported in the “General Comments” field at the bottom of the form.

 #### Step 2.
 Describe implemented actions relevant to the targets

 Areas of implemented action (projects and initiatives on the ground) related to the targets can be reported on in table SO1.IA.T1.

 If Parties already reported implemented actions in PRAIS as part of their 2022 national report, they will be pre-filled in this table.

 As in SO1-VT.T1, Parties have the same three options to manage the existing implemented actions in the reporting form (i.e. edit, remove or add new implemented actions).